 TCM has an ongoing need for short-term workers at Haus Edelweiss, our base near Vienna, Austria.

-We need 200 short-term workers per year to serve Christian leaders who come for training.
-Jobs vary from house-and-grounds projects (mowing lawns, etc.) to food preparation and serving, setting tables, dusting, sweeping, changing bed linens, doing laundry, etc. A short-term worker MUST have a servant's heart to help the Haus Edelweiss staff give our guests the education and ministry they need and deserve.
+We need approximately 200 short-term workers per year to serve Christian leaders who come for training.
+Jobs vary from house-and-grounds projects (mowing lawns, etc.) to food preparation and serving, setting tables, dusting, sweeping, changing bed linens, doing laundry, etc. A short-term worker MUST have a servant's heart to help the Haus Edelweiss staff give our guests the education and ministry they need.

-Each short-term work trip to Haus Edelweiss is 17 days, including travel time.
-Short-term workers must be at least 21 years of age and expect to work hard 12 hours each day.
+Each short-term work trip to Haus Edelweiss is 13 days, including travel time.
+Short-term workers work 12 hours each day but with adequate breaks to rest.
 You will rise up early and go to bed tired.
 There are also many stairs to climb in the course of a day's work, so the worker must have good physical strength and stamina.

-As a short-term worker, you, alongside our full-time and long-term staff, serve the Eastern European and Central Asia Christians who come to study with TCM.
+As a short-term worker you, alongside our full-time and long-term staff, serve the European and Central Asian Christians who come to study at TCM.
 The staff realizes you may have certain gifts or talents that you regularly use at home.
-The staff tries to incorporate these gifts into your service, but we often need help in areas outside your favorite activities.
 It is best to come with the attitude of our Lord in Mark 10:45 who "did not come to be served, but to serve.”

 Many rewards accompany serving with TCM as a short-term worker.
-Serving Eastern European Christians is a rich experience.
-You will be part of a work which is poised to help reshape the future of Europe.
+Serving other Christians is a rich experience.
+You will be part of a work which is poised to help reshape the future of Europe, Central Asia, and beyond.
 The people you serve must overcome many obstacles when they go back to their homes to build God's Kingdom.
 They will continue to change their countries with the gospel.
 The people with whom we work trust and love us as much as we trust and love them.
 We have a great responsibility to them.
 What an incredible opportunity you will have to serve and be a part of building His Kingdom!
 Many STWs return to America saying, "That experience has changed my life."

 TCM serves people from many language groups, cultures, traditions, and ethnic backgrounds.
 They have many different norms, communication patterns, and unwritten expectations.
 In such an intercultural setting, it is quite easy to make comments, commitments, or promises that can cause problems and misunderstandings.
 For example, a friendly American hug is not always welcomed or proper.
-Jewelry and make-up do not always convey the same image as in America.
-The Haus Edelweiss staff will help you become aware of many of the differences among cultures at the Saturday and Monday meetings.
+Jewelry and makeup do not always convey the same image as in America.
+The Haus Edelweiss staff will help you become aware of many of the differences among cultures during orientation meetings.
 In general, it is important to remember that you are meeting different cultures and need to monitor what you say and do.
 Err on the side of conservatism during all interactions.